 7. Al Maha Services Lounges

 Combining comfortable and award-winning service, Al Maha Services Lounges are your Priority Pass lounges in Hamad International Airport Doha.
-Facilities include complimentary Wi-Fi, shower facilities, smoking area, television area, reading materials, and a business center.
+Facilities include complimentary Wi-Fi, shower facilities, a smoking area, television area, reading materials, and a business center.

 Book this lounge in advance as well or use your Priority Pass, Diners Club, or Lounge Key to gain access even if you are flying in economy.